setheshraghi/vera4cast-example/forecast_code/README.md

 ### 4.2 Enable Actions

 In Github, go to your repository and navigate to the ACTIONS tab and make sure they are enabled.
-If they're not go to Settings \> Actions \> General and check the Allow actions and reusable workflows.
+If you don't see an Actions tab (it should be between Pull Requests and Projects) go to Settings \> Actions \> General and check the Allow actions and reusable workflows.

 ### 4.3 Test the Action